King Receives UAE Minister Of Investment

 Funded by an Emirati investment (Etihad Rail), the project is expected to cost around $2.3 billion.

-His Majesty expressed Jordan's keenness on expanding economic cooperation with the UAE, noting the importance of the investment fund established by Abu Dhabi's ADQ in implementing new investments in economic sectors such as transport and logistic services, as well as expediting work on projects that are currently underway.
+His Majesty expressed Jordan's keenness on expanding economic cooperation with the UAE, noting the importance of the investment fund established by Abu Dhabi's ADQ in implementing new investments in economic sectors such as transport and logistic services, as well as expediting work on projects that are currently underway, the statement said.

 Prime Minister Bisher Khasawneh, Director of the Office of His Majesty Jafar Hassan, and President of UAE Accountability Authority Humaid Obaid Khalifa Obaid Abushibs attended the meeting.